-Qualified Nursing Establishment: 7.7 WTE Vacant 8 WTE
+Qualified Nursing Establishment: Vacant 4.13 WTE

-HCA Establishment: 5.8 WTE Vacant 3 WTE
+HCA Establishment: Vacant 0

-SPH has a Matron who is not generally included in the nurse staffing levels as the role provides leadership, management and support in addition to the staff who deliver patient care.
-However, during the past year, due to recruitment shortages, the Matron has, where required, undertaken clinical shifts.
+SPH has a Matron is not generally included in the nurse staffing levels as the role provides leadership, management and support in addition to the staff who deliver patient care.
 The importance of this role being supernumerary to the agreed staffing levels was recommended by NICE and supported further by the RCN 2010 and the Francis Report when recognising the importance of 'Time to Lead' which can be defined as any duty that contributes to the delivery of safety, effectiveness, and patient experience.

-The organisation also has Physiotherapists who are not included in the nursing staff numbers, but are part of the organisations commitment to providing safe and effective patient centred care.
+The organisation also has Physiotherapists who are not included in the nursing staff numbers but are part of the organisations commitment to providing safe and effective patient centred care.